MrBohdan/LearnProject/README.md

 <h4>Class Object</h4>

 >Is a superclass for all classes.
 In a class 'Object' defined methods, such as 'toString()', 'getClass()', 'clone()', equals(), 'wait()' and few more.
 Other classes just override these methods.

+<h4>Collection Framework</h4>
+<h3>Interfaces</h3>

+>An interface 'Collection' contains all common methods which have all collections.
+Interface 'List' implements an interface 'Collection' and works as a list with index objects.
+Interface 'Set' implements an interface 'Collection' and define collections which do not allow duplicates.
+Interface 'SortedSet' implements an interface 'Set' and store objects in increasing order.
+Interface 'Queue' implements an interface 'Collection' and working as a queue (first entered object will be processed the first), so this collection can work just with the first element in the queue.
+Interface 'Dequeue'implements an interface 'Queue' and can work as queue, with the first object or just with last object.

+<h3>Classes</h3>

+>Class 'ArrayList' extends class 'AbstractList' and implements an interface 'List', is used for dynamic massive.
+Class 'LinkedList' extends class 'AbstractSequentialList' and implements the interfaces 'List', 'Queue', 'DeQueue'.
+It stores the values as separate linked objects/nodes with the data and link/pointer(to the next node).
+Moreover, exist a doubly LinkedList, where each node linked with the previous and next node.
+The 'LinkedList' extends 'Queue' and 'DeQueue', nodes cannot be accessed directly.
+Class 'HashSet' extends class 'AbstractSet' and implement an interface 'Set', is used to create collections.
+It stores the values in the hashtable, do not allow duplicate/NULL values, and not sorting values, so they can be displayed random order.
+HashCode used as the index in the hashtable.
+Class 'LinkedHashSet' extends class 'HashSet', have the same methods, and stores linked hash values in the same order as they were added.
+Display values in the corresponding order.
+Class 'TreeSet' extends class 'AbstractSet' and implements an interface 'NavigableSet', storing values in the Tree structure in sorted increasing order.
+Best for storing huge amounts of data, because of the fast execution of the sorted values, do not allow duplicate.
+For default sorting, values must be comparable.
+Class 'PriorityQueue' extends class 'AbstractQueue' and implements an interface 'Queue', is used to create a queue by the priority.
+Storing values in incrementing order.
+Class 'ArrayQueue' extends class 'AbstractCollection'and implements an interface 'Deque',  is used to create not limited dynamic massive.